TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Parameter Perturbation Sources

 \section{Parameter Perturbation Sources}

-In this section, we study the effect of individual noise sources {in isolation} on test prediction variance (TPV).
-Specifically, we revisit label noise, SGD mini-batch noise, and finite-precision noise, and show how the benefits of over-parameterization and wide minima arise from the common mechanism of suppressing TPV.
-We also model pruning as a TPV perturbation and propose an algorithm that performs competitively with the state-of-the-art baselines across CIFAR-10/100 and ImageNet (see Appendix \ref{sec_pruning_all}).
+In this section, we analytically derive the specific form of the TPV formula (Eq. \ref{eq:trace-HC}) under different parameter perturbation sources.
+Specifically, we revisit label noise, SGD mini-batch noise, and quantization noise, and show that the robustness benefits of over-parameterization and wide minima arise from the common mechanism of suppressing TPV.